Apple News+ Subscription Service Offers Access to Premium Magazines and More

 Apple News+ was launched Monday in the US and Canada in English and French and will be available later this year in Britain and Australia, the company said.

-The move comes as Apple shifts to emphasize digital content and other services to offset slumps in smartphone sales and with many news organizations struggling to monetize their online services.
+The move comes as Apple shifts to emphasise digital content and other services to offset slumps in smartphone sales and with many news organisations struggling to monetise their online services.

 Apple said advertisers would not be able to track the activity of subscribers to the new service, thereby ensuring greater privacy.